gonenduk/basejs/README.md

 only exception is line length which is set to 120 charcaters instead of 80.

+### Using travis-ci

+The GitHub repository is hooked with travis-ci.
+Every pull request to master or commit on master will create a new build and run both lint and tests.
+A successful build will be deployed to heroku.

 ### Email delivery and templates

 ### Extras